zaim/dik/README.md

 # dik
-> A small dependency-injection container with `Promises` support
+> A small dependency-injection container with `Promise` support

 ## Installation